Best TV wall mounts Buying Guide: Welcome to What Hi-Fi?’s round-up of the best TV wall mounts you can buy in 2023.

 Finally, before you start drilling, you’ll also want to check the wall you have in mind to mount it on is up to the job – and if you’re in any doubt, get expert advice.

 Generally, most TVs are too heavy to secure to drywall, and the recommendations are that you fix it to the wall studs or dry-line plasterboard walls.
 Even then, you’ll want to check for pipes, cables and metal hiding in your wall of choice too, so paying a professional for peace of mind is a great idea in a lot of cases.

 We’ve scoured the internet for the best-rated wall mounts at a range of prices.
 While we haven’t tested all of them ourselves, some are used by What Hi-Fi? staff and the others have been carefully researched, with particular attention paid to user reviews.

 Read on for the best wall mounts you can buy.

 If you’ve got a larger telly, the Sanus VLT5 has you covered, supporting TVs of between 51 and 80 inches and up to around 55kg.

-It’s a tilting mount, which offers fingertip adjustment, and also comes with the ability to slide the TV side-to-side for good wall positioning.
+It’s a tilting mount, which offers fingertip adjustment and comes with the ability to slide the TV side-to-side for good wall positioning.
 This is a big help if you’ve had to place the mount off-centre to account for wall studs.

 A few members of the What Hi-Fi? team have this mount in their own homes and recommend it.
 Customer reviews online would back this up, suggesting it is sturdy, easy to install and supports a range of VESA patterns, from 200 x 100 to 600 x 400.